getCannaBiz/cannabiz-menu/readme.txt

 4. WP Dispensary single menu item display, using [CannaBiz](https://www.wpdispensary.com/downloads/cannabiz/) theme

 == Changelog ==

+= 2.0.2 =
+* Added new categories endpoint to the REST API in `admin/wp-dispensary-rest-api.php`
+* Updated Growers category REST API endpoint in `admin/wp-dispensary-rest-api.php`
+* Updated public CSS to fix a couple of issues in `public/css/wp-dispensary-public.css`
+* Updated spelling/capitalization in various areas throughout the entire plugin

 = 2.0.1 =
 * Added CBG% options to Flowers, Concentrates and Carousel shortcodes in `admin/wp-dispensary-shortcodes.php`